-According to professor Saleheen, it should be possible to make drugs for T2D by using the evidence from the human genetics.
-The drugs will have either neutral or beneficial effects on risk of CHD.
+According to professor Saleheen, it should be possible to make drugs for T2D by using evidence from human genetics.
+The drugs will have either neutral or beneficial effects on the risk of CHD.

-But it is crucial to identify and deprioritize pathways which lower the risk of T2D but increase CHD risk.
+But it is crucial to identify and deprioritize pathways that lower the risk of T2D but increase CHD risk.

-For instance, variants that seem to exert influence through high blood pressure and obesity seem to have a stronger effect with coronary heart disease risk in comparison to variants which influence levels of insulin and blood sugar.
+For instance, variants that seem to exert influence through high blood pressure and obesity seem to have a stronger effect on coronary heart disease risk in comparison to variants that influence levels of insulin and blood sugar.

-He hopes that there will be a fast convert of the observations of human genetics into concrete details in terms of the molecular mechanisms.
-These mechanisms are part in both diabetes and heart disease.
+He hopes that there will be a fast conversion of the observations of human genetics into concrete details in terms of molecular mechanisms.
+These mechanisms are part of both diabetes and heart disease.